The world's largest website

 of the 0.040 carbon steel MIG wire, however as Lincoln

-typically has had a hard time keeping up with the demand for
+typically has had a hard time keeping up with the global demand for

-not exited about the sale of 0.040 wire.
-It's understandable that from
+not be exited about the sale of 0.040 wires.

 [] The 0.040 wire, optimum short circuit current range is